Generative AI and the Hollywood Strike

 The British actor I followed on social media was not posting anything for a while.
 That seemed odd considering he just had a new film released.
 Moreover, it seemed that no one in Hollywood was promoting their films last summer.
 This has raised awareness to the Hollywood SAG-AFTRA strike, and the WGA strike that took place around the same time.

-Both strikes were about improved pay and working conditions.
 One of the key topics that played a central role in the SAG-AFTRA strike was the increasing use of Artificial Intelligence in the entertainment industry.

 Artificial Intelligence is my day-to-day work, so this got me curious.
 What’s going on?